mycarta/mycarta/README_v4_archive.md

 <img width="650" src="https://user-images.githubusercontent.com/7424763/171785612-052ccf71-62c7-42ad-87e5-26a6de6e7b3c.gif">
 </p>

 - 3D paths of colormap in CIELAB color space.
 These are a very useful way to analyze a colormap as they show clearly where abrupt chages in contrast happen; these are responsible for artifacts in mapping when these colormaps are used (more details in [this blog post](https://mycarta.wordpress.com/2013/02/21/perceptual-rainbow-palette-the-method/) ).
-As example in the two animations below (produced usingÂ theÂ [3D colorÂ inspectorÂ plugin](https://imagej.nih.gov/ij/plugins/color-inspector.html)Â forÂ ImageJ), notice the may abrupt changes in the path for the classic Jet colormap (top) and compary to the regular piraling path of a more perceptual rainbow, called CubicYF (bottom), which I created:
+As example in the two animations below (produced using the [3D color inspector plugin](https://imagej.nih.gov/ij/plugins/color-inspector.html) for ImageJ), notice the may abrupt changes in the path for the classic Jet colormap (top) and compary to the regular piraling path of a more perceptual rainbow, called CubicYF (bottom), which I created:
 <p align="center">
 <img width="400" src="https://user-images.githubusercontent.com/7424763/170847059-1afa96d0-7231-4005-98d1-14e5cbe90061.gif">
 </p>